 We are dogs!

-The location of and the participants in the photographs are kept secret on purpose.
-As a matter of fact, the location seems irrelevant because the author is directing our attention to the state of humankind.
-Portraits of the dogs are actually portraits of people, and rather than speaking of violence as a product of human manipulation, they speak of people, who they are and who they long to be.
+This photographic essay originates from the author’s own reflection of human nature manifested in dog fights.
+The location and the origin of the photographs are kept secret on purpose, even though this phenomenon practically unfolds itself on our doorstep.
+As a matter of fact, the location seems irrelevant, since the phenomenon may be interpreted as metonymy for the state of man.
+Portraits of the dogs are actually portraits of people and rather than speaking of violence as a product of human manipulation, they speak of people, who they are and who they long for to be.